ethlo/dachs/README.md

 ### Limitations
 Dachs relies on the persistence framework in use to notify about operations and there might be limitations.
 In general bulk delete will not trigger delete events (aka `DELETE FROM Entity`).

-### Performance
-Simple tests indicate that you can expect about 1-5% degradation in performance.
-YMMV.

-NOTE: Keep in mind that this test was performed on an in-memory database, performing 20 000 calls in about 2 seconds.
-Normally the real overhead would be negligible as the performance hit of your database would far outweigh this.